DFoly/DFoly.github.io/_posts/blog/2018-07-16-Economic-data-plotly.markdown

 This measure is thought to be a better indication of a countries wealth over using just GDP.
 The reason for this is that we could have a situation where GDP growth in the year was positive but GDP per capita fell because the population grew at a faster rate.
 This is one of the the reasons using only GDP could paint a misleading economic picture.
 These discrepancies can be particularly large in countries with large annual population growth such as Nigeria or India.
 So now we have the brief econ primer out of the way lets dig into the analysis.

-Since I will be scrapping data from wikipedia I will be using Beautiful soup.
-This library simplifies the task of extracting data from webpages and is the go to library for web scraping in python.
+Since I will be scrapping data from wikipedia using Beautiful soup seems like a no brainer.
+This library greatly simplifies extracting data from webpages and is the go to library for web scraping in python.

 **What is Beautiful Soup?**